jj9btcproj/CryptoCoin-Price-Indicator/README.md

 ------
 1) Download the archive and extract it to a directory of your choice.

-2) open the terminal naviagte to the extracted folder
+2) open the terminal navigate to the extracted folder

 3) run sudo sh installDependencies.sh